cline/cline/CONTRIBUTING.md

 See something that could be improved?
 Feel free to create a pull request directly!
 Whether it's fixing a typo or adding a cool new AI feature, we love surprises (the good kind, not the "undefined is not a function" kind).

+Looking for a good first contribution?
+Check out issues labeled ["good first issue"](https://github.com/cline/cline/labels/good%20first%20issue) or ["help wanted"](https://github.com/cline/cline/labels/help%20wanted).
+These are specifically curated for new contributors and areas where we'd love some help!

 If you're planning to work on a bigger feature, please create an issue first so we can discuss whether it aligns with Cline's vision.

 ## 💻 Writing and Submitting Code